Exhibits

 Trout

-The HSC trout arrived at HSC one November as eggs, and have grown throughout the year, allowing guests to see many phases of their juvenile lives before they are released as part of the DNR’s stocking program.
+Trout arrived at HSC one November as eggs, and have grown throughout the year, allowing guests to see many phases of their juvenile lives before they are released as part of the DNR’s stocking program.

 We also have some that we’ve kept and have develop even further, so that now the older life phases are on exhibit.